-At a time when we have become excessively partisan, it is of utmost importance that people maintain confidence in the judiciary's neutrality to resolve politically sensitive issues.
-Political actors are unlikely to turn to the judiciary to settle their differences unless they have confidence in our courts.
+At a time when we have become excessively partisan, it is of utmost importance that people maintain confidence in the judiciary’s neutrality to resolve politically sensitive issues.
+Political actors are unlikely to turn to the judiciary to settle their differences unless they have confidence in the courts.

 Democracy and constitutionalism break down without a fair and impartial judiciary.
 This is why the Constitution guarantees the independence of the Judiciary and provides tenure for judges.

 In turn, the level of confidence rests on the perception of judicial impartiality and fairness.
 A fair and impartial judiciary is one that follows the law and is not biased or partisan.
 Thus, lack of fidelity to the law, particularly the paramount law, is the easiest way for judges to create the perception that they are partial and unfair.

 Our courts must do more to boost public confidence.
 For instance, the Supreme Court must commit to resolving all constitutional disputes within 180 days, with time-sensitive claims to be put on an even faster track.

 The Court must embrace technology to communicate directly with the people, including electronic filing, electronic conferencing, and electronic delivery of opinions.

 The Constitution contains both broadly framed and bright-line provisions.
 Bright-line provisions are those that are framed in such clear terms as to warrant no interpretation or construction.
 For instance, the Constitution provides that a person who is restricted, detained or arrested must be brought before a judge within 48 hours; the minimum age for voting is 18 years; elections are held quadrennially; the minimum age to be eligible to stand as an MP is 21 and as President is 40; and the retiring age for public servants is 60 unless otherwise specified by the Constitution itself.